Code-Institute-Submissions/Milestone-Project-LHH/README.md

 ### Code

-* Background; settings from Whiskey drop excercise and https://getbootstrap.com/docs/5.0/getting-started/introduction/.
+* Background; settings from Whiskey drop excercise in the [Code Institute diploma program](https://codeinstitute.net/full-stack-software-development-diploma-netherlands/) and https://getbootstrap.com/docs/5.0/getting-started/introduction/.
-* Opaque-overlay; settings from Whiskey drop excercise and https://getbootstrap.com/docs/5.0/getting-started/introduction/.
+* Opaque-overlay; settings from Whiskey drop excercise in the [Code Institute diploma program](https://codeinstitute.net/full-stack-software-development-diploma-netherlands/) and https://getbootstrap.com/docs/5.0/getting-started/introduction/.
 * Navbar (Upper navigation).
 The basic code is from https://getbootstrap.com/docs/5.0/examples/.
 I have edited the code.
 * Navigation menu left.
 The basic code is from https://getbootstrap.com/docs/5.0/getting-started/introduction/.
 I have edited the code.
 * Carousel; the basic code is from https://getbootstrap.com/docs/5.0/examples/.
 I have edited the code.